Tom Hawkins (writer)

-Thomas Donald Hawkins (January 11, 1927 – September 23, 1988), who was born in Pangburn, Arkansas and grew up in Port Angeles, Washington, was an American writer who is the probable author of the Wanda Tinasky letters, once widely thought to be the work of novelist Thomas Pynchon.
+Thomas Donald Hawkins (January 11, 1927 – September 23, 1988) was an American writer and murderer, and the probable author of the Wanda Tinasky letters, once widely thought to be the work of novelist Thomas Pynchon.

 Hawkins graduated in 1950 from the University of Washington with a degree in English.
 He married Kathleen Marie Gallaner and worked for Boeing (as did Pynchon) in the early fifties, then in Beaumont, Texas in television, for station KFDM, and in advertising.
 In 1960, Hawkins moved to San Francisco to join the Beats, supporting himself as a postal worker.

 After his work was rejected by local Beat publications, he took to self-publishing under the name "Tiger Tim" Hawkins.
 As a fan of William Gaddis, Hawkins discovered newspaper, the self-published Gaddis fansheet of "jack green".
 He became convinced that green was Gaddis, a detail that would show up in the Tinasky letters.
-Tinasky also claimed, "The novels of William Gaddis and Thomas Pynchon were written by the same person".
+Tinasky also claimed that "the novels of William Gaddis and Thomas Pynchon were written by the same person".

-After Hawkins retired, he and Kathleen moved to Mendocino County just outside Fort Bragg, where they lived in poverty for most of the eighties.
+After Hawkins retired, he and Kathleen moved to Mendocino County just outside Fort Bragg, where they lived in poverty for most of the 1980s.
 Hawkins engaged in petty scams and thefts, and took to disguising himself.
 Kathleen came into an inheritance and bought a car for herself and a pickup truck for her husband.
 She also bought a kiln, and began a promising career in pottery.

+In September 1988 Hawkins killed first his wife, and then himself, in a murder-suicide.

+Early life

+Hawkins was born in Pangburn, Arkansas and grew up in Port Angeles, Washington.

 The Letters of Wanda Tinasky

 Wanda Tinasky, ostensibly a bag lady living under a bridge in the Mendocino County area of Northern California, was the pseudonymous author of a series of playful, comic and erudite letters sent to the Mendocino Commentary and Anderson Valley Advertiser (AVA) between 1983 and 1988.
 These letters were later collected and published as The Letters of Wanda Tinasky.
 In them, Tinasky weighs in on a variety of topics – most notably local artists, writers, poets and politicians – with an irreverent wit and literate polish at odds with her apparently straitened circumstances.

-The harshness of the attacks was deemed excessive by the Commentary early on, and, as a result, most of the remaining letters appeared in the AVA.
+The harshness of the attacks was deemed excessive by the Commentary early on, and consequently most of the remaining letters appeared in the AVA.
 At the time, the identity of Tinasky was completely unknown, and subject to much local speculation.
 Tinasky was thought by many to be Thomas Pynchon, but is now widely believed to be Tom Hawkins.